Mischief Management: BroadwayCon

-BroadwayCon is a fan convention for the theater community, co-created by Mischief Management and Anthony Rapp, which takes place in January in New York City.
+BroadwayCon is a fan convention for the theater community, co-created by Mischief Management and Anthony Rapp, which originally took place in January in New York City.
+Since 2022, as a result of the Omicron variant rising in New York around January, it has taken place during July and continued to do so for the 2023 event.

 Con of Thrones

-Con of Thrones is a convention for fans of Game of Thrones, A Song of Ice and Fire, and the epic worlds of fantasy author George R. R. Martin.
+Con of Thrones is a convention for fans of Game of Thrones, A Song of Ice and Fire, and other works of fantasy author George R. R. Martin.
 The convention began in 2017 and is holding its third iteration in 2019.

 GeekyCon

 GeekyCon targets the online fandoms of Doctor Who, Supernatural, Glee, Marvel Cinematic Universe, and Disney.
 In 2016, it was announced that GeekyCon was on hiatus.

 LeakyCon

-LeakyCon is a conference originally hosted by the Harry Potter fan site, The Leaky Cauldron.
+LeakyCon was a fan convention originally hosted by the Harry Potter fan site, The Leaky Cauldron.

+Obsessed Fest

+Obsessed Fest is an annual True Crime festival put on by Obsessed Network and its owners: Patrick Hinds and his husband, Steve Tipton.

+Obsessed Fest’s main attraction is True Crime Obsessed, a podcast that recaps documentaries about crime in a comedic tone.
+Patrick Hinds is a co-host of True Crime Obsessed, and the primary host of the festival.